selketjah/selketjah.github.io/_posts/2016-07-24-about-a-bot-start.md

 ## Let's get this party started

-Besides finding the right tools for the job, finding the right moment to have a session is the second hurtle you have to take.
+Besides finding the right tools for the job, finding the right moment to have a session is the second hurdle you have to take.
 Although we didn't have difficulties with this, I can imagine this being a bit of a struggle.
 We were living in different time zones, so when we e-mailed about setting up the sessions, we always